 Attendance at one of these events is not only a program requirement, but a great opportunity for candidate-families to connect with our staff and future classmates.
 We'll be there to answer your questions and help you through every step of the application and registration process.

 step 7: reception day (day one)

-Candidates and their families will report to UMW campus in Dillon for check-in and the first day of the program.
+Candidates and their families will report to UMW campus in Dillon for check-in at reception day.

 Parents and candidates will begin at our check-in table to learn of their platoon assignment and receive a Parent Handbook.

 Next, candidate-families will meet with a staff member to double check a few pieces of information needed to ensure the candidate's safety and success.

 From here, families and candidates will say "goodbye" with parents continuing through registration and candidates proceeding to gear check & gear separation.
 Items not on the packing list will be returned to families, please do not leave before collecting these belongings.